wwiedermann/dda/cran-comments.md

 * dda.vardist
 * dda.resdist

-Both maintainers were notified on Oct 29 (~1 week ago) and supplied with patches.
+Both maintainers were notified on Oct 29 (~2 weeks ago) and supplied with patches.

 Package: dda
 Version: 0.1.1